Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Results

 \subsection{Linear vs Nonlinear Models with Causal Predictors: Case Study}

-To illustrate the role of causally relevant predictors, we present Hurricane Larry (2021) as a case study.We selected Larry because, among the storms in the independent test set, it showed the largest increase in predictive skill (R²) when using SHIPS+ MLPs with causal predictors compared to the operational SHIPS model.
-This allows us to investigate which features and causal predictors contributed most to the improvement in forecast performance.
-Larry was a long-lived and intense Cape Verde hurricane that underwent a period of rapid intensification over the tropical Atlantic before eventually making landfall in Newfoundland as a Category 1 hurricane.
+To illustrate the role of causally relevant predictors, we present Hurricane Larry (2021) as a case study.
+We selected Larry because, among the TCs in the independent test set, it showed the largest increase in predictive skill (R²) when using SHIPS+ MLPs with causal predictors compared to the operational SHIPS model.
+This allows us to investigate which predictors drive the improvement in forecast performance.
+Larry was a long-lived and intense Cape Verde hurricane that underwent a period of RI over the tropical Atlantic before eventually making landfall in Newfoundland as a Category 1 hurricane.
 For this analysis, we truncate the time series before its extratropical transition, focusing solely on the tropical phase.
-Figure ~\ref{fig:case_study}a) shows the best track of Larry during the evaluation period (Left), and a comparison of model performance (Right) between MLR and MLP, both with and without the addition of causally selected predictors.
+Fig. ~\ref{fig:case_study} shows the best track of Larry during the evaluation period (a), and a comparison of model performance (b) between MLR and MLP, both with and without the addition of causally selected predictors.
 MLR SHIPS and MLR SHIPS+ both generally under-predict intensity change throughout the period, showing less variability and weaker response to fluctuations.
 Both versions of the Multi-Layer Perceptron (MLP) models with SHIPS and SHIPS+ (causally selected features) are consistently closer to the ground truth (black line) than the corresponding MLR models.

-MLP SHIPS initially over-predicts, but adding SHIPS+ dampens this overestimation, bringing it closer to the true signal, especially after 54 hours.
-In contrast, the performance gain from adding causal variables to MLR is minimal, indicating that linear models cannot fully leverage the additional causal features, highlighting the limitations of linear regression for dynamic systems like TCs, while the MLP models show a more dynamic response to intensity fluctuations.
+MLP SHIPS generally over-predicts TC Larry's intensification, except between 24 to 48 hours.
+Adding SHIPS+ dampens this overestimation, bringing it closer to the true signal, especially after 54 hours.
+In contrast, the performance gain from adding causal variables to MLR is minimal, indicating that linear models cannot fully leverage the additional causal features, highlighting the limitations of linear regression to capture TC dynamics, while the MLP models show a more dynamic response to intensity fluctuations.

 To assess the role of causal predictors, we test whether the SHIPS$+$ MLP’s gains arise from learning new relations for the added predictors or simply from reweighting existing SHIPS predictors.
-Therefore, we apply the SHAP-based decomposition of \citet{grundner2021deep} (Appendix~B) to compare the SHIPS model $f$ and the SHIPS$+$ model $g$.
+Therefore, we apply the SHAP-based decomposition of \citep{grundner2021deep} (Appendix~B) to compare the SHIPS model $f$ and the SHIPS$+$ model $g$.
 By SHAP additivity, the prediction difference can be decomposed as follows:

 where $B_f$ and $B_g$ are the SHAP ``background values'' (mean training-set predictions) for SHIPS and SHIPS$+$, respectively.
 The first sum aggregates the change in SHAP contributions for the $N_{\mathrm{SHIPS}}$ predictors present in both models; the second subtracts the SHAP contributions of the $N_{\mathrm{causal}}$ predictors included only in SHIPS$+$.